Zero-1729/mynote/README.md

 ---

-### Troubleshooting

-MyNote is currently in development.
-Meaning certain parts of the app can break after an update (database schemes changes, config, etc ).

-If you encounter any hiccups when starting the app or during use, you can reset MyNote by following the steps below:

-- Go to your home folder directory:
-    - Windows: `%AppData%\mynote`
-    - OSX: `~/Library/Application Support/mynote`
-    - Linux: `~/.config/mynote/` or `$XDG_CONFIG_HOME/mynote`

-- Delete:
-    - `IndexedDB` folder
-    - `config.json` file

-- Restart MyNote

-If you still encounter problems after that, you're more than welcome to open an issue or a PR ;)

----

 ### Bug report

+If you want to report a bug or encounter any problems feel free to open an issue or a PR :wink:.

+It would be very helpful if you:-

+- please indicate your OS
+- your MyNote version
-If you want to report a bug, Just go ahead!
-To help us, please indicate your OS, your MyNote version, and how to reproduce it (exactly if possibly).
-Adding a screenshot of the app's current state.
+- And how to reproduce it (exactly if possibly)
+- Adding a screenshot of the app's current state.

+You can also include any possible solution(s) if you have any.

 ---

 ### Contribute

 - Fork and clone
 - **bleading** is usually unstable, and packed with the latest additions.
 The **master** branch is usually stable.
-To help out in the hacking clone **bleeding** and to solidify defences clone **master**.
+To help out in the hacking clone **bleeding** and to solidify deffences clone **master**.
 (Just a pun :wink:)

-- Install the latest version of electron either by running `npm install -g electron` or downloading the latest release available [here](https://github.com/electron/electron/releases) and just drop the app in the `resources/` folder.
-- You can use electron now with `electron [electronapp-dir]` command if you installed electron using npm or by running your downloaded electron.

-- `npm install && npm run dev` then run in a separate terminal `npm start`
+- `npm install && npm run dev` then run in a separate terminal (window) `npm start`
-- `npm run dev` will watch for file changes using Webpack which will recompile the Vue files.

-- Open up DevTools
+- Open up the App's DevTools and have fun

-Please respect a few rules:
+Please respect the following rules:

-- Open an issue first to discuss about any major fixes or hacks.
+- Open an issue first to discuss about any major fixes or possible hacks.
+- No aggressive or degrading language would be tolerated in any discussion (issues, commits, etc).
 - Make the code readable and comment where possible.